 - 1. Shape the slices of bread into a ball. - 2.
 Roll the ball of bread in margarine. - 3.
 Next, roll the ball of bread in peanut butter. - 4.
 Use two of the raisins for the eyes, one raisin for the nose and three raisins for the mouth. - 5.
 Stick the thin carrot sticks into the bread ball. - 6.
 You have just made a porcupine sandwich!

 Eat and enjoy!

 My porcupine sandwich

-Term 2 - Weeks 7-8 Making something tasty

-Write a recipe for something that you can make.
+Term 2 - Weeks 7-8 DATE Write a recipe for something that you can make.
+Recipe for What I need